whblondeau/json-declarative-tools/jsn-path/README.md

 #### Things the examples show

-JSNPaths are composed of square-bracketed steps.
+JSNPaths are composed of square-bracketed **steps**.
+Each step represents traversal down into the JSON object.
+Typically, this is a direct traversal to a child object.
+The special shortcut operator `[**]` is the only exception to this.

 When the square brackets contain a string, that's the name of a node.
 The name can be exact, or  it can be a glob expression.